pantheon-systems/decoupled-kit-js/CONTRIBUTING.md

 ### Adding New Modules

-CMS specific modules should be created in `packages/drupal-kit` or `packages/worpress-kit` respectively.
+CMS specific modules should be created in `packages/drupal-kit` or `packages/wordpress-kit` respectively.

+Framework/library specific modules should be created in `packages/{framework/library name}-kit`.
+For example, `packages/nextjs-kit`

-Exports for any modules that are intended to be available within the distributed package should be added to `index.js`.
+Exports for any modules that are intended to be available within the distributed package should be added to `index.ts`.

 All module code should be written in TypeScript.
+Use [TSDoc](https://tsdoc.org/) comments on all exported code.
+The TSDoc comments are used for API reference generation, so please include an example and remarks when appropriate.

 ### Running A Local Development Server

+####

-The `pnpm --filter './packages/{package name}' dev` can be run for local development.
+The can be run for local development.
 It will watch for changes and launch `index.html` at http://localhost:3000. `index.html` loads `src/main.ts` which can be used for demonstration purposes and local development.